travis-ci/docs-travis-ci-com/user/getting-started.md

 3. Add a `.travis.yml` file to your repository to tell Travis CI what to build.

-   This example tells Travis CI that this is a Ruby project, so unless you change the default, Travis CI uses `rake` to build it.
+   This example tells Travis CI that this is a Ruby project, so unless you change the default, Travis CI uses `bundle install` to [install dependencies](/user/customizing-the-build/#Customizing-the-Installation-Step), and `rake` to build it.

    Travis CI tests this project against Ruby 2.2 and the latest versions of JRuby and Rubinius, which can all pass or fail independently.